Fraud

-In law, fraud is intentional deception to secure unfair or unlawful gain, or to deprive a victim of a legal right.
-Fraud can violate civil law (e.g., a fraud victim may sue the fraud perpetrator to avoid the fraud or recover monetary compensation) or criminal law (e.g., a fraud perpetrator may be prosecuted and imprisoned by governmental authorities), or it may cause no loss of money, property, or legal right but still be an element of another civil or criminal wrong.
-The purpose of fraud may be monetary gain or other benefits, for example by obtaining a passport, travel document, or driver's license, or mortgage fraud, where the perpetrator may attempt to qualify for a mortgage by way of false statements.
+In law, fraud is intentional deception to deprive a victim of a legal right or to gain from a victim unlawfully or unfairly.
+Fraud can violate civil law (e.g., a fraud victim may sue the fraud perpetrator to thwart the fraud or recover monetary compensation) or criminal law (e.g., a fraud perpetrator may be prosecuted and imprisoned by governmental authorities), or it may be an element of another civil or criminal wrong despite itself causing no loss of money, property, or legal right.
+The purpose of fraud may be monetary gain or other benefits, such as obtaining a passport, travel document, or driver's licence.
+In cases of mortgage fraud, the perpetrator attempts to qualify for a mortgage by way of false statements.